 - Make available music that otherwise would not be available on the radio.
 JPR is the primary source of classical music, jazz, world music, folk and blues in the region it serves.

 - Provide cultural programming that celebrates the human experience.
-Programs like A Prairie Home Companion, Car Talk, The Moth Radio Hour, Radiolab and This American Life reflect the American experience in a way that is valuable to our culture.
+Programs like This American Life, The Moth Radio Hour, Radiolaband The Ted Radio Hour reflect the American experience in a way that is valuable to our culture.

-In 1975, the KSOR Listeners' Guild was formed as a component of what was then known as the Southern Oregon College Foundation.
-In 1997, a new non-profit organization was formed called the JPR Foundation dedicated exclusively to raise funds to support JPR's mission and service to the community.
+In 1975, the KSOR Listeners' Guild was formed as an affiliate of what was then known as the Southern Oregon College Foundation.
+In 1997, a new non-profit organization was formed called the JPR Foundation dedicated exclusively to raising funds to support JPR's mission and service to the community.
 The JPR Foundation enjoys tax-exempt status under IRS Section 501(c)(3) and is governed by a Board of Directors which oversees its activities.

-JPR is a member of National Public Radio, the Corporation for Public Broadcasting, Western States Public Radio, the Northwest News Network, Earthfix and is an affiliate of Public Radio International, American Public Media, Native Voice One and the Toll Brothers-Metropolitan Opera International Radio Network.
+JPR is a member of National Public Radio, the Corporation for Public Broadcasting, Western States Public Radio, the Northwest News Network, Earthfix and is an affiliate of PRX, American Public Media, Native Voice One and the Toll Brothers-Metropolitan Opera International Radio Network.